Did you go to university and take the wrong course, wishing instead you’d followed your passion for art and design?

 Creating a printed portfolio can be a lengthy process, but investing time in it will lead to better career success.
 Printed portfolios are never 100% finished either; you should always be improving and updating it.

 Many potential employers will also expect to see a comprehensive online portfolio that shows off all of your best work.
 A great place to start is by becoming part of an online design community or directory: Behance, Dribbble and Cargo Collective all offer free online portfolio solutions.

-Or you could invest a little money into creating something that is separate from these communities and looks like your own website.
-Squarespace is just one of the easy website-building tools out there that provide professional looking portfolios which take away all the hassle and don’t dig too deeply into your pocket.
-Highly recommended.
+Or you could invest a little money into creating something that is separate from these communities and looks like your website.
+Squarespace is just one of the easy website-building tools out there that provide professional-looking portfolios which take away all the hassle and don’t dig too deeply into your pocket.
+It is highly recommended.

 8. Get some work experience or an internship